 The issue often arises where parents have a dispute over how much telephone access is appropriate for the other parent to have with the kids when it is not their parenting time.
 There isn’t a very easy answer to this question.
 I’ll discuss here a few of the common dilemmas to try and give some guidance on how courts typically view this problem.

-Common Ways Parenting Time and Telephone Access to the Other Parent Creates Feelings of Imposition:
+Common Ways Parenting Time and Telephone Access to the Other Parent Create Feelings of Imposition:

-1. Non-custodial parent wanting calls daily to increase their involvement in child’s life.
+1. Non-custodial parent wanting calls daily to increase their involvement in the child’s life.